 Neurons and governance

-As a decentralized platform, all changes to the configuration and behavior of the Internet Computer are controlled by a governance body called the Network Nervous System (NNS).
-The NNS controls many aspects of the Internet Computer platform including the following:
+As a decentralized blockchain, all changes to the configuration and behavior of the Internet Computer are controlled by a governance body called the Network Nervous System (NNS).
+The NNS controls many aspects of the Internet Computer blockchain including the following:

 which data center providers participate in the network